dotnet/docs-aspire/docs/whats-new/preview-3.md

 ### Component and hosting for Apache Kafka

-Guillaume Delahaye ([@g7eg6e](https://github.com/g7ed6e)) has contributed a library that wraps `Confluent.Kafka` binaries for producing and consuming messages to an Apache Kafka broker.
-The Aspire integration enables corresponding health check, logging and metrics.
+[Guillaume Delahaye (@g7eg6e)](https://github.com/g7ed6e) has contributed a library that wraps `Confluent.Kafka` binaries for producing and consuming messages to an Apache Kafka broker.
+The .NET Aspire integration enables corresponding health checks, logging and metrics.
+Consider the following example:

 ```csharp
 var builder = WebApplication.CreateBuilder(args);